splinesoft/SSAccessibility/readme.md

 * `AVSpeechSynthesizer` requires iOS 7
 * `AVSpeechSynthesizer` doesn't always pause or stop speaking when asked
 * The user can set her preferred VoiceOver speaking rate in Settings.app, but there is no programmatic API access to that default speech rate -- say, for use in your `AVSpeechSynthesizer`
-* `AVSpeechSynthesizer` doesn't stop speaking (only ducks) when a user with VoiceOver taps an element
+* `AVSpeechSynthesizer` doesn't stop speaking (only ducks) when VoiceOver starts, so two voices will be speaking at once
 * The user can immediately (and intentionally or unintentionally) interrupt VoiceOver by tapping any element on screen

 ## SSAccessibility